CAMERA-BBQS/BCI2000/README.md

    ├─ Configure IP settings on the Natus PC
    └─ Start the XLDataExport client

+5. Prepare IPad
+   ├─ Connect to same wi-fi as recording PC
-5. Install and open the EMA app on the iPad
+   └─ Download and Open EMA app

+6. Run the Python script
+   └─ Schedule and manage EMA sessions

-6. Start acquisition
+7. Start acquisition
    ├─ Launch the batch file
    └─ Or launch via the Watchdog

-7. Run the Python script
-   └─ Schedule and manage EMA sessions

 8. Begin monitoring